ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ```

 For example, the following is a GLUE URI using the Authority Identifier "pen"
-and the External Identifier "32473":
+and the External Identifier "32473".
+This example uses the Enterprise Number "32473" reserved for documentation in {{?RFC5612}}.

 ```
 urn:glue:pen:32473